LaurieBB/PokemonExplorerApplication/README.md

 - Where does the "/pages" folder become useful?
 I have seen it referenced in a lot of documentation, however I was under the impression all routing is done through the file structure and I have not seen it used in any tutorials.

-- I read that SSR is only really used in places where the content is continuously changing or there are sensitive API calls to be made.
-Excluding the latter, how is it more efficient to use SSR where content needs to be continuously updated as compared to making a client side API call?
+- I read that SSR is only really used for "frequently updated data fetched from and external API" or for use in authentication from a sensitive API.
+Excluding the latter, in what scenario is it more efficient to use SSR where content needs to be continuously updated as compared to making a client side API call?
-  TODO DOUBLE CHECK THIS QUESTION